 Water security & sanitation in the Eastern Ghats

-FRANK WATER provides clean water solutions for marginalised and isolated communities who struggle daily with the consequences of dirty water.
-Through a sustainable, community owned and managed gravity fed water system, clean water will be supplied to 3 tribal village in the Eastern Ghats in India
+FRANK WATER provides safe water and sanitation for remote, marginalised communities who struggle daily with the consequences of dirty water.
+By building a sustainable, community-managed gravity fed water system, we can provide safe water to three tribal villages in the Eastern Ghats in India.

 April 2017 - March 2018